Different Ear Piercing Types & Names - The Complete Chart

 Is There Anything I Should Do Before Getting An Ear Piercing?

 While most of the responsibility will lie with your body piercer when you get a new piercing, that doesn't mean that there isn't anything you'll have to do leading up to the day that you get your piercing done.

 First and foremost, make sure that you've done your research.
 Not only does that mean looking at the various types of piercings and figuring out which one is best for you, but also making sure that you've considered all factors before you've moved on.

 You'll want to look into things like the typical cost of the piercing you've chosen.
-You'll want to consider the difficulty of the piercing so that you know what level of piercing professional is needed.
+You'll also want to consider the difficulty of the piercing so that you know what level of piercing professional is needed.

 While it's always a good idea to go with someone who is experienced and knowledgeable, it's even more important to do so with a technically difficult piercing, such as daith piercings.

 It may be tempting to go with whoever has the cheapest price for simpler piercings, such as lobe piercings.
 However, even these piercings can be botched, and the results can range from mildly annoying to quite serious.

 Consider whether it's worth it to save a few bucks to get your piercing done at the mall instead of paying a professional who knows what he or she is doing.

 Once you know that the piercing you've chosen fits your budget and style, select the right professional and get specific quotes for pricing.

 You can also learn more about starter jewelry options and get expert information on everything from the level of pain you should expect to how long it's likely to take for your new piercing to heal.